Anti-Jamming based on Beam-Steering Antennas and Intelligent UAV Swarm Behavior: Simulation Results

 \subsection{Scenario 3: Mobile Swarm Deployment Area}

 In this dynamic scenario, the UAV swarm continuously moves in a straight line towards some mission objective, while the UAVs can change their relative positions within its deployment area, as well adapt the beam-steering configuration accordingly.
 Figure \ref{cen3} illustrates the scenario.
+Figure \ref{figura_1} shows the system execution flowchart.
+Additional simulation parameters for Scenario~3 are listed in Table \ref{Swarm parameters}.